tarwn/lessthandot-hugo/blogs/content/posts/2013-10-15-speaking-about-biml.md

 ---
 <p style="text-align: justify;">
-  I’m very thrilled to be selected again as a speaker for the sixth edition of the SQL Server Days!
+  I'm very thrilled to be selected again as a speaker for the sixth edition of the SQL Server Days!
 The biggest SQL Server event of the year in Belgium, with lots of learning opportunities for developers, BI folks and DBAs.
 This event is organized by SQLUG, the Belgian SQL Server user group.
 </p>

 <p style="text-align: justify;">